Follow TV Tropes

 And that was when his guardian was just out for a leisurely Sunday drive or something.
 When she had to get somewhere as soon as possible—such as when she needed to get her two charges to NERV Headquarters so they could get into their Evangelions before an Angel bearing down on the city arrived—being a passenger in her car was a truly terrifying ordeal.

-• Dye or Die: Asuka wears a blond wing as super-heroing to protect her secret identity.
+• Dye or Die: Asuka wears a blond wing while being Supergirl in order to protect her secret identity.

-• Earn Your Happy Ending: Asuka must go through many hardships, face giant monsters, aliens, super-powered beings, criminals, an evil cult, an Ancient Conspiracy, mature and learn the true meaning of the word "hero" to have a happy end.
+• Earn Your Happy Ending: Asuka must go through many hardships, face giant monsters, aliens, super-powered beings, criminals, an evil cult, and a secret conspiracy, all while maturing as a person and learning the true meaning of the word "hero" to have a happy end.

 He looked toward the source of the snickering, and his breath caught.
 Standing before him was one of the most beautiful girls he'd ever seen.